 The first contractor, Vensons, was responsible for the provision and maintenance of vehicles on a 25 year contract until 2026-27, from a building at Chilwell.
 The vehicle provision and maintenance was accounted for as an operating lease as opposed to the building being on the balance sheet with a capital value of £1.152m.
-This contract was exited on 20/12/2020.

 The second contractor, Miven, provides and maintains the Riverside building on a 25 year contract until 2026-27, at which point the Commissioner has the option to purchase.
-The capital value of this scheme is £1.731m. £1.045m was paid in 2020-21 (£1.045m in 2019-20).
+The capital value of this scheme is \pounds 1.943m. \pounds 1.045m was paid in 2020-21 (\pounds 1.045m in 2019-20).